Asymptotic invariants of lattices in locally compact groups: Ultraproducts of actions of locally compact groups

-Observe that since the action is measure preserving $A$ is $(U,\eps)$-invariant if and only if it is $(U\cup U^{-1},\eps)$-invariant.
-We say that a measure preserving action of $G$ on the probability space $(X,\mu)$ is \textit{continuous at the measurable subset} $A\subset X$ if for every $\eps>0$ there exists $U$ such that $A$ is $(U,\eps)$-invariant and the action is \defin{continuous} if it is continuous at every element of finite measure.
+Observe that since the action is measure preserving, $A$ is $(U,\eps)$-invariant if and only if it is $(U\cup U^{-1},\eps)$-invariant.
+We say that a measure preserving action of $G$ on the probability space $(X,\mu)$ is \textit{continuous at the measurable subset} $A\subseteq X$ if for every $\eps>0$ there exists $U$ such that $A$ is $(U,\eps)$-invariant.
+Clearly by definition of the weak topology on $\aut(X,\mu)$, an action is continuous if and only if it is continuous at every element of finite measure.
 The following lemma is a straightforward computation.

-\begin{lem} Assume that the \lcsc group $G$ acts on the probability space $(X,\mu)$ and consider measurable subsets $A,B\subset X$ which are $(U,\eps)$-invariant.
+\begin{lem} Assume that the \lcsc group $G$ acts on the probability space $(X,\mu)$ and consider measurable subsets $A,B\subseteq X$ which are $(U,\eps)$-invariant.
 Then $gA$ is $(gUg^{-1},\eps)$-invariant, $X\setminus A$ is $(U,\eps)$-invariant and $A\cap B$ and $A\cup B$ are $(U,2\eps)$-invariant.
 In particular if $G$ is continuous at $A$ and $B$, then it is continuous at $gA$, $A\cap B$ and $X\setminus A$. \end{lem}

-If a \lcsc group $G$ acts in a Borel manner on the standard probability space $(X,\mu)$, then the induced map from $G$ to $\aut(X,\mu)$ is Borel and hence is automatically continuous when we equip $\aut(X,\mu)$ with its natural Polish topology, that is the weak topology, see Theorem 2.3.3 of \cite{gao}.
+If a \lcsc group $G$ acts in a Borel manner on the standard probability space $(X,\mu)$, then the induced map from $G$ to $\aut(X,\mu)$ is Borel and hence is automatically continuous, see Theorem 2.3.3 of \cite{gao}.
 Therefore any Borel action is automatically continuous.
 Let us sketch the proof of the analogous statement for general measure spaces.

 \begin{prop} Assume that the \lcsc group $G$ acts measurably on the probability space $(X,\mu)$.
-Then the action is continuous. \end{prop} \begin{proof} Take a measurable subset $A\subset X$, let $U\subset G$ be a symmetric neighborhood of the identity and denote by $\lambda$ a Haar measure on $G$.
+Then the action is continuous. \end{prop} \begin{proof} Take a measurable subset $A\subseteq X$, let $U\subseteq G$ be a symmetric neighborhood of the identity and denote by $\lambda$ a Haar measure on $G$.
 Take $\eps\in (0,\lambda(U))$.
-Since $\Phi^{-1}(A)\subset G\times X$ is measurable there exists a measurable finite partition $\{W_i\}_i$ of $U$ and measurable subsets $B_i\subset X$ such that if we set $T:=\cup_i W_i\times B_i$, then $\lambda\times\mu(T\Delta(U\times X\cap \Phi^{-1}(A)))<\eps^2$.
-For $g\in G$ set $T_g:=\{x\in X: (g,x)\in T\}$ and observe that if $g,h\in W_i$, then $T_g=T_h=B_i$.
-Put $V:=\left\{g\in U:\ \mu(gA\Delta T_g)\leq \eps \right\}$.
+Since $\Phi^{-1}(A)\subseteq G\times X$ is measurable there exists a measurable finite partition $\{W_i\}_i$ of $U$ and measurable subsets $B_i\subseteq X$ such that if we set $T\coloneqq \cup_i W_i\times B_i$, then $\lambda\times\mu(T\Delta(U\times X\cap \Phi^{-1}(A)))<\eps^2$.
+For $g\in G$, set $T_g\coloneqq \{x\in X\colon (g,x)\in T\}$ and observe that if $g,h\in W_i$, then $T_g=T_h=B_i$.
+Put $V\coloneqq \left\{g\in U\colon \mu(gA\Delta T_g)\leq \eps \right\}$.
 Observe that $\lambda\times \mu(U\setminus V)\leq \eps$.